 Roy is also principal author of The Apothecary, the influential Forbes blog on health care policy and entitlement reform.
 MSNBC's Chris Hayes calls The Apothecary "one of the best takes from conservatives on that set of issues."
-Ezra Klein of the Washington Post calls The Apothecary one of the few "blogs I disagree with [that] I check daily.”
+Ezra Klein, in the Washington Post, calls The Apothecary one of the few "blogs I disagree with [that] I check daily.”

 At the Manhattan Institute, Roy's research interests include the Affordable Care Act, universal coverage, entitlement reform, international health systems, and FDA policy.
 Roy is the founder of Roy Healthcare Research, an investment research firm in New York.
 Previously, he served as an analyst and portfolio manager at Bain Capital, J.P.
 Morgan, and other firms.

-- Fox News's "Hannity"
+- Fox News' "Hannity" with Sean Hannity

 - Fox Business Network's "The Willis Report" with Gerri Willis

 - Fox News' "Fox & Friends"